jadecobra/python_tdd_exercises/NONE.md

 ### <span style="color:red">**RED**</span>: make it fail

-following the same pattern from above, we add a new failing test, this time for sets
+following the same pattern from earlier, we add a new failing test, this time for sets
 ```python
     def test_is_none_a_set(self):
         self.assertIsNone({})